The Freedom of Information Act 2000 provides the general right of access to information which Hereford & Worcester Fire Authority holds.

 If you feel that you have not received the information you requested you may raise a concern or make a complaint.
 In the first instance, please e-mail us at firstname.lastname@example.org or contact us by post at the above address.

 Your complaint will be dealt with under the Service's complaints procedure – your concern will be acknowledged within 3 working days and replied to in writing within 10 working days of receipt of your complaint.
 Your request will be looked at again and reviewed by a Senior Manager who was not involved in replying to your initial request.

 Taking it further

-If you are not satisfied with the outcome of the internal assessment, you have the right to appeal directly to the Information Commissioner's Office (ICO) for resolution.
+If you are still not satisfied with the outcome of the internal assessment, you have the right to appeal directly to the Information Commissioner's Office (ICO) for resolution.
 The ICO is the UK's independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals and may be contacted at the following address:

 Information Commissioner's Office